frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 - Open Rapier (24 spots)
 - Open Sabre and Women's Sabre (48 spots, will run in paralell)
 - All sunday finals
+- All fencing will be finished before 14:00

 ## Rules